mattermost/mattermost/doc/help/Team-Settings.md

 #### Notes:

+- Users are not automatically added to channels or groups when importing from Slack.
-- Newly added markdown suppport in Slack's Posts 2.0 feature announced on September 28, 2015 is not yet supported.
+- Newly added markdown support in Slack's Posts 2.0 feature announced on September 28, 2015 is not yet supported.
 - Slack does not export files or images your team has stored in Slack's database.
 Mattermost will provide links to the location of your assets in Slack's web UI.
 - Slack does not export any content from private groups or direct messages that your team has stored in Slack's database.
 - In Beta, Slack accounts with usernames or email addresses identical to existing Mattermost accounts will not import and mentions do not resolve as Mattermost usernames (still shows Slack ID).
 No pre-check or roll-back is currently offered.